danmatthews/LaravelTwigView/README.md

 php composer.phar update
 ```

-Then add this line to `app/config/app.php`, to the `providers` key:
+Then add this line to `app/config/app.php`, to the `providers` list:

 ```php
 'providers' => array(